Ganymede-Bio/website-docusaurus/docs/nodes/App/AirtableImport.md

 - **airtable_id**
   - ID used in Airtable API
 - **output_table_ganymede_table**
-  - Table in Ganymede data lake to store results of pulling Airtable table
+  - Table to display on [Table Head](https://docs.ganymede.bio/app/intro/Concepts#table-head) referencing tabular data output from the Node in the Flow Editor.

 ### Notes